bb-Ricardo/check_redfish/README.md

-                        from log status checks (--sel, --mel) --ignore_missing_ps   ignore the fact that no power supplies are present and report the status of the power subsystem --enable_bmc_security_warning
+                        from log status checks (--sel, --mel) --ignore_missing_ps   ignore the fact that no power supplies are present and report the status of the power subsystem --ignore_unavailable_resources
+                        ignore all 'UNKNOWN' errors which indicate missing resources and report as OK --enable_bmc_security_warning
                         return status WARNING if BMC security issues are detected (HPE iLO only)